October 8-10, 2014

 CLE and other Professional Education Credit Available

-The conference will be pre-approved by the Wyoming and Colorado State Bars for up to ___ CLE credits.
+The conference will be pre-approved by the American Association of Family and Consumer Sciences for up to 14 PDU credits for the CFCS certification and up to 6 PDU credits for the CPFFE certification.
 Professional development credits will be sought for professionals in other relevant fields.
 We welcome suggestions.